top of page

-If you’re a Baltimore County resident, community activist, or simply curious about the direction of local leadership, this is one of the few chances you’ll get this year to see candidates side-by-side, hear their visions, and pose questions directly.
-Below is a guide to what to expect, why this matters, and how you can get the most out of the evening.
+If you’re a Baltimore County resident, community activist, or simply curious about local leadership, this is one of the few chances you’ll have this year to see candidates side-by-side.
+You can hear their visions and pose questions directly.
+Below is a guide to what to expect, why this matters, and how you can make the most of the evening.

 What We Know: The Logistics & Platform

-Format: A candidate forum / town hall, likely with opening statements, moderated questions, and audience Q&A. (The NAACP and local civic groups have held similar forums in past elections.)
+• Format: A candidate forum / town hall, likely featuring opening statements, moderated questions, and audience Q&A. The NAACP and local civic groups have held similar forums in past elections.

 The Stakes: Why This Town Hall Matters